Geometry and combinatorics via right-angled Artin groups: Translating between group theory and combinatorics

 \subsubsection{Hamiltonicity testing}

-Continuing in the theme of $NP$--complete problems, it is well--known that deciding if a finite graph admits a Hamiltonian path or Hamiltonian cycle is $NP$--complete, as we have mentioned above.
+Continuing in the theme of NP-complete problems, it is well-known that deciding if a finite graph admits a Hamiltonian path or Hamiltonian cycle is NP-complete, as we have mentioned above.
 The ideas surrounding Theorem~\ref{thm:hamiltonian} can be used to certify that certain graphs are not Hamiltonian, in a purely finitistic linear algebraic way.

 To expand on this a bit, first note that the field over which cohomology is considered is arbitrary.
 In particular, we may assume that the underlying field is just the field with two elements.
 Under this assumption, all the relevant vector spaces become finite sets, and are hence amenable to combinatorial techniques.